-How can musical instrument brands grow their brands awareness in China?
+How can musical instrument brands grow their brand awareness in China?

 There are a few things that musical instrument brands can do to grow their brand awareness in China.
 Some of the things that they can do include:

 - Creating localized content: Musical instrument brands can create localized content for their target audience in China.
-For this, the first step would be to use chinese channels rather than western one, write content specically with your chinese consumers in mind and so on.
-Join community of Chinese lovers on forums such as Zhihu through official presence but also “undervocer” presence.
+For this, the first step would be to use Chinese channels rather than western ones, write content specifically with your Chinese consumers in mind, and so on.
+Join the community of Chinese lovers on forums such as Zhihu through official presence but also “undercover” presence.

 - Establish partnerships with existing Chinese music institutions, such as conservatories or universities.
 Another way would be to sponsor popular Chinese music shows and festivals.

 Promote your musical instrument brand on Chinese social media apps:

 Chinese social media are key to promoting your brand and enterprise in China.
 There are numerous apps for any type of business.
 For musical instruments brands, we recommend focusing on the following:

 - Weibo to grow your visibility: Weibo is one of the most popular social networking sites in China with over 500 million active users.
 Many musical instrument brands have used Weibo to reach out to Chinese consumers and promote their products.
 For example, Yamaha has a Weibo account where they regularly post updates and announcements about their products.

 - WeChat for nurturing: WeChat is another widely used messaging and social media app in China with over 1.2 Billion monthly active users.
 Not only can brands use WeChat to send messages directly to potential customers, but they can also create official accounts where they can post articles, videos, and other content